magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uilayout_concept.md

 The most commonly used are the first two parameters:

-* `{array} nodes` - configuration of the UI Components that we want to initialize.
+* `{array} nodes` - configuration of the UI components that we want to initialize.
 The array is an array of configurations.
-* `{string} parent` - parent component for that UI Components
+* `{string} parent` - parent component for that UI components

 In the `layout.js`, each item expected in the nodes array can have the following properties: